top of page

 The internal experience of mind reading can feel like holding a secret insight no one else possesses—a quiet certainty that you’ve decoded the unspoken thoughts and intentions of the people around you.
 You might notice the smallest flicker in someone’s expression, a pause in their speech, or a shift in their tone and feel convinced it reveals everything you need to know about how they feel toward you.
 This sensation can be oddly gratifying, giving you a sense of control in ambiguous situations.
 But that control is fragile, built on interpretations rather than facts, and it can collapse quickly when reality doesn’t match the imagined script.

 Emotionally, mind reading often carries an undercurrent of tension.
 If you believe someone disapproves of you, even without explicit signs, you may feel a persistent sense of unease that shadows every interaction.
 The mind becomes a courtroom, replaying conversations in search of incriminating evidence—was that laugh a little too forced?
 Did they hesitate before agreeing with me?
 Even neutral details can be woven into a narrative of subtle rejection or criticism.
-The conviction is strong enough to crowd out more reasonable possibilities.
+These negative thoughts and negative emotions can create a negative cycle of emotional distress and self-doubt, reinforcing the belief that others are judging or rejecting you.

 **First-Person Narrative:**Imagine walking into a coffee shop to meet a friend.
 You spot them at a table, but they don’t look up right away—they’re typing on their phone.
 In an instant, a thought clicks into place: They’re annoyed I was late last week.
 They’re sending a text about it right now.
 As you walk over, you rehearse a lighthearted apology, scanning their body language for confirmation of your suspicion.
 They smile when they see you, but you notice it doesn’t seem as wide as usual.
 That confirms it for you.